The Real Alcazar de Sevilla royal palaces and gardens complex in Seville is one of the top sights to visit in Andalusia and all of Spain.

 The Real Alcazar opens daily at 9:30 and closes at 17:00 from October to March and 19:00 from April to September.

-The best times to visit is during the first hour or in the afternoon — tourist groups and bus parties are more common in the morning.
-Later in the afternoon the palace will get progressively quieter but don’t leave it to late — various buildings start to close around half an hour after the above stated last admission times.
+The best times to visit are during the first hour or in the afternoon — tourist groups and bus parties are more common in the morning.
+A special first-entry VIP tour enters the complex an hour before the regular opening time.
+Later in the afternoon the palace will get progressively quieter but don’t leave it too late — various buildings start to close around half an hour after the above-stated last admission times.

-Buying advance admission tickets online cost only €1 more and are almost essential to see the Real Alcazar – ticket lines are horrendous for visitors without time-slot reservations.
+Buying advance admission tickets online costs only €1 more and is almost essential to see the Real Alcazar – ticket lines are horrendous for visitors without time-slot reservations.
+At times tickets are not sold onsite at all.
 A wide variety of guided tours are also available.

 See Buying Tickets for the Real Alcazar for more details and options.

 The Real Alcazar is across the Plaza Triunfo from the magnificent Gothic Seville Cathedral.
 Veer slightly to the right when walking from the church.
 The entrance is via the Lion’s Gate (Puerta del Léon) — a red wall with a lion above the gate.
 Traditionally, the slow-moving queue to buy tickets was here at the right from where those waiting in the line could observe visitors with time-slot reservation tickets simply strolling in at the given hour.
 If tickets are sold onsite at all, it is currently usually from el Patio de Banderas — the plaza used when exiting the complex.